geko-tech/geko/docs/features/plugins/OfficialPlugins/ImpactAnalysis.md

 # Impact Analysis Plugin

-As a project grows, the number of tests increases and running the full test suite can become time-consuming.
+As a project grows, the number of tests increases and running full test suite can become time-consuming.
 This plugin speeds up CI pipelines for pull requests by selecting and running only the tests for targets that were directly changed or transitively affected by the PR changes.

 ::: warning
 This plugin does not work with tests that use `swift-testing`, only `XCTest` is supported.